naveen-dandu/sqs_substitution_tool/docs/index.md

-# SQS Substitution Tool Documentation
+# SQS Substitution Tool

-Coming soon: Installation and Usage Guides.
+This site documents the SQS-style substitution tool for generating VASP-compatible POSCAR structures.